Tuition and Financial Aid

 Students are encouraged to contact the Office of Financial Aid to obtain appropriate application materials and to determine eligibility for the various forms of aid available.
 Students are also strongly encouraged to view the Office of Financial Aid website for up-to-date information.
 The Office of Financial Aid is located in the Student Services Building and can be reached by phone at 972-883-2941.

 Most of the aid listed in this catalog is awarded on the basis of financial need.
 Students are encouraged to determine the amount of resources they can provide toward their education and to compare it with the average cost of attending the University.
 UT Dallas' estimated cost of attendance budgets are reviewed annually in accordance with federal and state guidelines.
-Federal guidelines outline what can be included in student budgets.
+Federal guidelines outline what may be included in student budgets.
 The costs of tuition and fees, books and supplies, an average room and board cost, transportation, and a limited amount for other personal expenses are the basic components of student budgets.
 Unusual expenses, such as childcare costs or educational costs related to the student's medical disability, may be considered when they have been properly documented.

 Financial need is the difference between the cost of attending the University and the amount a student and family can reasonably provide.
-The amount of the expected family contribution is based on a federal formula reflecting total family income, assets, household size and number of family members currently attending post-secondary educational institutions.
+The calculation of the expected family contribution is based on a federal formula reflecting total family income, assets, household size and number of family members currently attending post-secondary educational institutions.

 In determining whether a student is considered independent or self-supporting, the Office of Financial Aid adheres to the standards set by the U.S. Department of Education to establish an applicant's dependency status.
 Graduate students are considered by these standards to be independent of their parents for the purpose of calculating a family contribution.